RoleConflictBench: A Benchmark of Role Conflict Scenarios for Evaluating LLMs' Contextual Sensitivity: Experiments and Analysis

 \paragraph{Models Exhibit Implicit Social Hierarchies}

-To investigate whether social biases and stereotypes are relevant to the model's role preferences, we analyze the group preference scores ($P_g$) for roles associated with specific attributes: gender, kinship, socioeconomic status, and religion as defined in \autoref{tab:group_list}.
-For a given attribute, the group preference score is the normalized preference of one group over another.
-For example, the preference for male-gendered roles is calculated as \(P_{\text{male}} = \overline{p_{\text{male}}}/(\overline{p_{\text{male}}}+\overline{p_{\text{female}}})\).
-The complete list of roles within each group is detailed in \autoref{tab:group_list_extended}.
+Moving beyond individual roles, we investigate whether these patterns reflect broader stereotypes by analyzing Group Preference Scores ($P_g$) for four social dimensions: gender, kinship, socioeconomic status, and religion.
+The $P_g$ is calculated similarly to the domain preference score ($P_d$).
+For a specific group $g$ (e.g., Male) containing roles $R_g$, we compute the average RPI ($\textstyle \overline{\pi_g} = \frac{1}{|R_g|} \sum_{r_i \in R_g} \pi_i$) and normalize it across all groups in the attribute category (e.g., Gender): $P_g = \overline{\pi_g} / \sum_{k} \overline{\pi_k}$.
+We provide the list of roles and their group classifications in \autoref{tab:group_list_extended} (see Appendix~\ref{appendix: role level preference - group}).

-Our analysis of GPT-4.1 in \autoref{fig:group_preference} reveals significant biases embedded within its choices.
-A clear gender bias is evident across all domains, with male-gendered roles being chosen more frequently than female-gendered roles (53.8\% vs. 46.2\%).
-To probe this further, we compare preferences for male, female, and gender-neutral counterparts exclusively within the family domain (e.g., father vs. mother vs. parent).
-In this focused comparison, gender-neutral (36.2\%) and male (34.5\%) roles are preferred at similar rates.
-However, female roles are favored significantly less (29.3\%), even when all three roles are presented with identical expectations and situations.
-In contrast to this gender disparity, the model's preference regarding kinship is nearly balanced, showing only a slight preference for kin over non-kin relations (51.1\% vs. 48.9\%).
+As shown in \autoref{fig:group_preference}, GPT-4.1 embeds significant biases.
+It shows a clear preference for male-gendered roles over female ones (53.8\% vs. 46.2\%).
+This disparity persists even within the family domain.
+In our focused comparison for male, female, and gender-neutral counterparts exclusively within the family domain (e.g., father vs. mother vs. parent), gender-neutral (36.2\%) and male (34.5\%) roles are preferred at similar rates.
+However, female roles are favored significantly less (29.3\%), even though all three roles are presented with identical expectations and situational templates.
+This explicitly demonstrates that the bias originates from the gender attribute itself, not the narrative context.

-The most pronounced bias is related to socioeconomic status, where roles associated with high income are preferred over those with low income (57.9\% vs. 42.1\%).
+The most pronounced bias is socioeconomic, with high-income roles strongly favored over low-income ones (57.9\% vs. 42.1\%).
 Finally, a significant disparity is evident in religious roles: roles associated with Abrahamic religions (Christianity: 29.1\%, Islam: 28.0\%, Judaism: 29.8\%) are vastly preferred over those from Dharmic religions, with Hinduism (9.7\%) and Buddhism (3.4\%) being the least preferred.

-Comparing these results with Qwen3-Instruct reveals both shared tendencies and clear differences.
-Qwen3-Instruct exhibits an even stronger male gender bias (57.7\%) and a significantly more pronounced preference for kin over non-kin (67.2\% vs. 32.8\%).
-Most notably, it shows a complete reversal of the socioeconomic bias, demonstrating a clear preference for low-income roles over high-income ones (53.7\% vs. 46.3\%).
-While its preference for Abrahamic over Dharmic religions is consistent with GPT-4.1, the internal ranking shifts: whereas GPT-4.1 prefers Judaism after Christianity, Qwen3-Instruct prefers Islam.